OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 <details>
 <summary>Examples</summary>

+- I have a passion for attending community events related to cybersecurity.
 - I found it difficult to set up my environment based on the instructions so I updated the instructions.
-- TBD.
 - A senior analyst on my team gave me some critical feedback on my work, so I took the time to understand how to improve.
+- I was comfortable sharing my thoughts towards how a particular problem should be solved.

 </details>

-## 🏆 Customer Success
+## 🏆 Business Success

-- I contribute to customer-centric security initiatives and programs.
+- I contribute to business-centric security initiatives and programs.

 <details>
 <summary>Examples</summary>

-- TBD.
+- I respond to requests in a timely fashion.

 </details>